Printer Guide for eCommerce Businesses

 - Inkjets usually support full-color printing (whereas full-color printing is usually a high-cost premium feature for laser printers).

-- Inkjets are very cheap.
-Entry level printers easily purchased for under $100
+- Inkjets are inexpensive.
+Entry level printers can be purchased for under $100.

 - Inkjet print quality is usually high.